 - Preserving doctors’ ability to ask about guns in the home and allowing them to share information about gun possession with law enforcement officials

 Please sign the petition today.
-Then share this petition with your friends ask them to do the same.
+Then share this petition with your friends and ask them to do the same.

-Dear North Carolina General Assembly and Governor,
+Dear Members of the General Assembly and Governor McCrory:

 The pistol permitting system has been North Carolina’s solution to a federal exemption that allows private dealers to sell a gun without performing a background check.
-We are one of 17 states that require all dealers, including private ones, to perform a background check.
+We are one of 18 states that require all dealers, including private ones, to perform a background check.
 In states like ours that require background checks for private handgun sales:

-46 percent fewer women are shot to death by their intimate partners
+- 46 percent fewer women are shot to death by their intimate partners

-There are 48 percent fewer firearm suicides, while the rates of all suicide methods are nearly identical
+- There are 48 percent fewer firearm suicides, while the rates of all suicide methods are nearly identical

-48 percent fewer law enforcement personnel are shot to death with handguns
+- 48 percent fewer law enforcement personnel are shot to death with handguns

-We urge you to oppose these provisions.
+We urge you to keep these key provisions in HB 562.